Payments

 backoff: exponential(1s),

-Managed Payments Versus Raw Stripe
+Managed Payments Vs Raw Stripe

-Kizaki payments are opt-in, not mandatory.
-If your billing model fits the managed surface, use it and let the platform own the risky mechanics.
-If you need a Stripe feature outside that surface, use Stripe directly and treat Kizaki as the source of local subscription state and policy context.
+Managed payments are opt-in.
+If your billing model fits the managed surface, use it.
+If you need a Stripe feature outside that surface, use Stripe directly.
+The runtime supports a refresh bridge from Stripe back into managed payment state.

-- paid plans without a grace policy
+- Paid plans without a grace policy

-- unknown payment event names on effects
+- Unknown payment event names on effects

-- overlapping
+- Overlapping

 legacyPricesand current Stripe prices

-Dev And Operations Touchpoints
+Dev And Operations

 Recommended Usage

-- declare a small set of product-facing plans
+- Declare a small set of product-facing plans

-- gate features with
+- Gate features with

-principal.planandprincipal.planStatus - use
+principal.planandprincipal.planStatus - Use

 Related guide: Payments